 There's a discussion link at the top of each Wiki page.
 Also accessible with the atl+shift+t shortcut.
 If you have a comment or are unsure and want to ask a question, the discussion page is the best place to do it.
 Do not have the discussion in the actual article.

-If for whatever reason you want to keep the discussion off the wiki, such as you're having a long and detailed discussion and this is cluttering the recent changes page, consider moving the discussion to an actual web forum.
-Either at the Ufopaedia official forum, or a variety of other X-COM related forums around the world can be access from the Forumspage.
+If for whatever reason you want to keep the discussion off the wiki, such as if you're having a long and detailed discussion and this is cluttering the recent changes page, consider moving the discussion to an actual web forum.
+Either at the Ufopaedia official forum, or a variety of other X-COM related forums around the world, which can be accessed from the Forums page.

 Discussion : Separating